AI & Computer Vision

 My Workflow & Achievements

-CVZone simplified model integration, bounding box drawing, label handling and live-feed visualization — enabling faster prototyping and deployment.
+CVZone simplified the development workflow by making model integration, bounding box drawing, label handling, and live-feed visualization easier.
+This helped me prototype and test the harmful weapon detection concept faster.

 What’s Next?